 Lost Dimension plays up the theme of trust in both narrative and gameplay.
 You must periodically root-out and execute the traitors within your dwindling group, while at the same time building friendships to enable much-needed “assist” attacks.
 In practice, though, trusting any character is futile: the traitors are random and change with each playthrough.
 That means you won’t see a betrayal coming a mile away, even on a second or third time through, but you’re also robbed of the fun of trying to predict who will stab you in the back and why.

 For each floor of the dungeon, the game invisibly marks three characters as possible traitors.
 The protagonist, whose unique psychic gift is “vision,” will hear the jumbled thoughts of his squad mates after every mission.
-Based on the whisperings, you can determine how many possible traitors are in your active party.
+You can determine how many possible traitors are in your active party based on the whisperings.
 Therefore, in order to isolate these three, you have to harken back to the classic code-breaker game Mastermind, trying different combinations of party members to see how that affects the whispers.
-This is a clever mechanic that ensures you try out each of the different characters and their unique gifts in combat and don’t just stick to your favourites.
+This clever mechanic ensures you try out each of the different characters and their unique gifts in combat and don’t just stick to your favourites.

 Once you think you’ve narrowed it down, you can spend a rare resource to see if one of the three you’ve picked out is, in fact, that floor’s traitor.
 But even if you find the rat, that doesn’t mean you’ve succeeded.
 Turncoats are executed based on popular vote, and if you can’t convince the rest of your party that you’ve found the right person, an innocent may be killed.
 Fortunately, the other characters look to you for guidance; unfortunately, they pester you after every mission, even after you’ve told them a hundred times that, “Yes, I think it’s Zenji!”